OpenSourceDefinition/sos/index.md

 ---

-# Declaration
+# *Declaration*

-## We, the undersigned members of the open source community, assert that Open Source is defined solely by the Open Source Definition (OSD) version 1.9.
+## We, the undersigned members of the Open Source community, assert that Open Source is defined solely by the Open Source Definition (OSD) version 1.9.

-## Any amendments or new definitions shall only be recognized if declared by clear community consensus through a transparent process yet to be determined.
+## Any amendments or new definitions shall only be recognized if declared by clear community consensus through a transparent process to be determined.

 ---